 The Great New York State Fair

-New York’s is the oldest state fair in the United States, established in 1841, settling in its current Syracuse location in 1890.
-Ours is also one of the largest, with roughly one million visitors annually, some days seeing over 100,000 people.
+Established in 1841 and moved to its current Syracuse location in 1890, New York operates the oldest state fair in the United States.
+Ours is also one of the largest, with roughly one million visitors annually, with some days seeing over 100,000 people.

-The fair runs annually for 13 days, beginning on the 3rd or 4th Wednesday in August and ending on Labor Day.
+The fair runs annually, beginning on the 3rd or 4th Wednesday in August and ending on Labor Day.

-Do you go to the state and county fairs?
+What do you look forward to most at our state and county fairs?